OWASP/www-project-fiasse/tab_contributing.md

 tags: fiasse
 ---

+## Feedback

+Please use the [Github Discussions](https://github.com/Xcaciv/securable_software_engineering/discussions) for feedback:

+- What do like?
+- What don't you like?
+- How can we make FIASSE/SSEM easier to use?
+- How could FIASSE/SSEM be improved?

 ## Contributing Guidelines

 Thank you for your interest in contributing to an OWASP project.
 We welcome all contributions and appreciate your efforts to improve our projects.